mistakevin/random_pairs/README.md

 ```

 In the event that there is an odd number of names, there will be an array containing one string.

+### Frontend
+To view in browser:
+1. Run `bundle install` to install dependencies
+1. Run `ruby app.rb` to serve the app
+1. Navigate to `localhost:4567` in your browser